rtens/ucdi/readme.md

 "File tax report".
 The list doesn't have to be exhaustive.
 Just write down what ever comes into your mind right now.

 Each Goal should have an objectively verifiable criterion of when it's considered to be *achieved*.
-For example "Recite *Spanish Romance* in from of at least three friends" or "Tax report sent to ministry of finances".
+For example "Recite *Spanish Romance* in front of at least three friends" or "Tax report sent to ministry of finances".

 Also write down a sentence or two about *why* you want to achieve it - as a reminder if you get demotivated.
 The more personal the better.

 For each Goal, outline tasks that will have to be completed in order to achieve it.
-It's okay if they're rough in the beginning.
-You can always refine them later.
+It's okay if they're rough in the beginning, you can always refine them later.
 If possible, formulate the tasks as verifiable criteria as well (aka [Milestones]).

 [Milestones]: https://de.wikipedia.org/wiki/Meilensteinplan